ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 1. Click **Projects** on the top ribbon > Your projects > Openshiftapp and Follow the instructions under **Existing folder** section by pointing it to the local folder where you have created the starter kit using `ibmcloud dev`.
 1. Once you push the code to the private repository, you should see the scaffolded code in the project.

-## Create a new OpenShift application
+## Create a new {{site.data.keyword.openshiftshort}} application
 {: #create_openshift_app}
 In this section, you will generate a BuildConfig YAML file and update the file with Private registry details to push the generated builder Docker image to {{site.data.keyword.registryshort_notm}}.
 ### Generate a build configuration yaml file

 A Kubernetes namespace provides a mechanism to scope resources in a cluster.
-In OpenShift, a project is a Kubernetes namespace with additional annotations.
+In {{site.data.keyword.openshiftshort}}, a project is a Kubernetes namespace with additional annotations.

 1. Create a new project
    ```sh